Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion: Simulation results

-where $T_{k}$ denotes the crossing time \eqref{T}, which is obtained from the $k$-th simulated path of $Y$ and $\mathbbm{1}_A$ denotes the indicator function of the set $A$.
-We are interested in situations where the process is in a high noisy regime, i.e., it is perturbed by a large noise intensity $\sigma$ and is not in its stationary regime.
+as the first passage (hitting) time of $Y$ through $0$, and estimate the probability that $T<t_{\textrm{max}}$ as follows where $T_{k}$ denotes the crossing time \eqref{T}, which is obtained from the $k$-th simulated path of $Y$ and $\mathbbm{1}_A$ denotes the indicator function of the set $A$.
+We are interested in situations where the process is in a high noisy regime, i.e., it is perturbed by a large noise intensity $\sigma$ and is not in its stationary~regime.